6/26/2019

 Martin Musi

-had, especially when you think about the client retention at historic highs, we think the pricing has stuck very well and we've been able to sell the value of not only the technology that we've been introducing in the mobile app and so forth, but the service as well.
-So, I think still having the pricing in the same range we've been in the past should absolutely be doable and we should be able to retain and hold that pricing as well.
+Yeah, we've had, especially when you think about the client retention at historic highs, we think the pricing has stuck, you know, very well, and we've been able to sell the value of not only the technology that we've been introducing and the mobile app and so forth, but the service as well.
+So I think, you know, still having the pricing in the same range we've been in the past It should absolutely be doable, and we should be able to retain and hold that pricing as well.

 speaker